Guardians vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- In their previous 10 games with a total, the Guardians and their opponents have combined to exceed the over/under on two occasions.
+- In their previous 10 matchups with a total posted by oddsmakers, the Guardians and their foes are 3-7-0 when it comes to hitting the over.

-- The Guardians' ATS record is 4-2-0 over their last 10 contests (bookmakers set spreads in six of those contests).
+- The Guardians' ATS record is 5-2-0 over their last 10 contests (bookmakers set spreads in seven of those matchups).
+Cleveland and its opponent have gone above the over/under in three straight games, with the average total set by bookmakers being 8.3.

 Explore More About This Game